betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 Plantbeta is a "progressive" system, meaning that Planbeta grows with your planting experience.
 If you're a Novice Planter, then Plantbeta's library of reference material, guides, tests and video tutorials (🛠 coming soon!) will help you to learn how to be a planter without becoming overwhelmed in your first week on the job.

-If you're an Experienced Planter, then Plantbeta gives you the resources to find and fill your knowledge gaps, so that you can unlock your full planting potential.
+If you're an Experienced Planter, then Plantbeta gives you the resources to find and Cover your knowledge gaps, so that you can unlock your full planting potential.

 ### A Community System